synthizer/synthizer/manual/src/python_tutorials/filters.md

 `filter_direct`.
-Synthizer doesn't currently provide anything to help because it's not possible to build a proper physics-based occlusion model and it is sometimes even beneficial to use bandpass or highpass filters instead (e.g. audio traveling through a pipe).
+Synthizer doesn't currently provide anything to help because it's not possible to build a proper physics-based occlusion model and it is sometimes even beneficial to use bandpass or highpass filters instead (e.g. haudio traveling through a pipe).
 It has to be done per application.